afshinator/OdinRailsStudyGroup/week7-transcript.md

   *Syntax reference* [RailsGuides' section 3.4.6 on Local Variables within a partial](http://guides.rubyonrails.org/layouts_and_rendering.html)

-  The partial is not tied to any specific ivar.
+  The advantage of passing the ivar to the partial as a local-to-the-partial variable: the partial is not tied to any specific ivar.
 This makes the partials easier to re-use and move around.

-- You can extend this idea to action views; instead of relying on the presence of an ivar from the controller in your view, make an explicit call to ```render```, providing what local variables will be called that are copies of the instance variable...
+- You can extend this idea to action views in general; instead of relying on the presence of an ivar from the controller in your view, make an explicit call to ```render```, passing values that will be used...
 So in your thing_controller.rb:

 ```ruby
 def show